Do you want to earn more money with your cake business? Yes? Of course you do! Then I have an idea for you.

 This is not something that will work for everyone, but hear me out, okay?
 Almost 7 years ago I accidentally started a cake business.
 My real-life cake business was a huge blessing at that time when we were really struggling financially.
 I didn't make a ton of money, but I made enough to help us make ends meet.

-Years later, I still don’t make a ton of money on my cakes even though I’ve raised my prices a few times.
-I just evaluated my cake budget a couple of months ago and I had only netted around $3000 this year – less than $500/month (while spending thousands more than that!).
-Frankly, that’s depressing.
+Years later, I still don't make a ton of money on my cakes even though I've raised my prices a few times.
+I just evaluated my cake budget a couple of months ago and I had only netted around $3000 this year - less than $500/month.
+Frankly, that's depressing.
 And not very motivating to keep going.

 Why do I keep doing it then?
 For two reasons.
 First, I love cake.
 I love baking and decorating and making clients happy!
 Second, I am making some money and since cutting back and taking fewer orders, I'm not nearly as stressed out all the time.
 Last, my real-life cake business gives me content for this blog - and that's where my real income comes from!

 My net income on this blog was over $5000 last month.
 That's more than I've netted for the entire year in my real-life business.
 Did you catch that?

 So here's my idea for you.
 If you want to make more income with your cake business without actually doing more cake - start a website or blog!
 I'm not talking about a website just for your clients - I'm talking about a place where you share your cakes with the world.

 How?
 Well, for starters, Pinterest and Google Images.
 More than 73% of my traffic on this site comes from those two resources and most of that is because of my cake pictures that have been shared on this blog, then pinned on Pinterest.
 When people search for cake pictures on Google and/or Pinterest, my pictures show up and they click through and bam - I have traffic!
 And when it comes to a website, traffic = income.